oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Attack Description

-The description here closely follows [@arXiv.1601.01229], with variants of the attack outlined below.
+The description here follows [@arXiv.1601.01229], with variants of the attack outlined below.

 Preconditions: For this variant of the attack to work, we assume that

-  * the implicit or authorization code grant are used with multiple AS of which one is considered "honest" (H-AS) and one is operated by the attacker (A-AS),
+  * the implicit or authorization code grant are used with multiple AS of which one is considered "honest" (H-AS) and one is operated by the attacker (A-AS), and
-  * the client stores the AS chosen by the user in a session bound to the user's browser and uses the same redirection endpoint URI for each AS, and
+  * the client stores the AS chosen by the user in a session bound to the user's browser and uses the same redirection endpoint URI for each AS.
-  * the attacker can intercept and manipulate the first request/response pair from a user's browser to the client (in which the user selects a certain AS and is then redirected by the client to that AS), as in Attacker A2.

-The latter ability can, for example, be the result of a man-in-the-middle attack on the user's connection to the client.
-Note that an attack variant exists that does not require this ability, see below.

 In the following, we assume that the client is registered with H-AS (URI: `https://honest.as.example`, client ID: `7ZGZldHQ`) and with A-AS (URI: `https://attacker.example`, client ID: `666RVZJTA`).
+URLs shown in the following example are shorted for presentation to only include parameters relevant for the attack.

 Attack on the authorization code grant:

- 1. The user selects to start the grant using H-AS (e.g., by clicking on a button at the client's website).
+ 1. The user selects to start the grant using A-AS (e.g., by clicking on a button at the client's website).
- 2. The attacker intercepts this request and changes the user's selection to "A-AS" (see preconditions).
- 3. The client stores in the user's session that the user selected "A-AS" and redirects the user to A-AS's authorization endpoint with a Location header containing the URL `https://attacker.example/authorize?response_type=code&client_id=666RVZJTA`.
+ 2. The client stores in the user's session that the user selected "A-AS" and redirects the user to A-AS's authorization endpoint with a Location header containing the URL `https://attacker.example/authorize?response_type=code&client_id=666RVZJTA`.
- 4. Now the attacker intercepts this response and changes the redirection such that the user is being redirected to H-AS.
-The attacker also replaces the client ID of the client at A-AS with the client's ID at H-AS.
+ 3. When the user's browser navigates to the attacker's authorization endpoint, the attacker immediately redirects the browser to the authorization endpoint of H-AS.
+In the authorization request, the attacker replaces the client ID of the client at A-AS with the client's ID at H-AS.
 Therefore, the browser receives a redirection (`303 See Other`) with a Location header pointing to `https://honest.as.example/authorize?response_type=code&client_id=7ZGZldHQ`
- 5. The user authorizes the client to access her resources at H-AS.
+ 4. The user authorizes the client to access her resources at H-AS.
+(Note that a vigilant user might at this point detect that she intended to use A-AS instead of H-AS.
+The first attack variant listed below avoids this.)
 H-AS issues a code and sends it (via the browser) back to the client.

- 6. Since the client still assumes that the code was issued by A-AS, it will try to redeem the code at A-AS's token endpoint.
+ 5. Since the client still assumes that the code was issued by A-AS, it will try to redeem the code at A-AS's token endpoint.

- 7. The attacker therefore obtains code and can either exchange the code for an access token (for public clients) or perform an authorization code injection attack as described in (#code_injection).
+ 6. The attacker therefore obtains code and can either exchange the code for an access token (for public clients) or perform an authorization code injection attack as described in (#code_injection).

 Variants:

-  * **Mix-Up Without Interception**: A variant of the above attack works even if the first request/response pair cannot be intercepted, for example, because TLS is used to protect these
-    messages: Here, it is assumed that the user wants to start the grant using A-AS (and not H-AS, see Attacker A1).
-After the client redirected the user to the authorization endpoint at A-AS, the attacker immediately redirects the user to H-AS (changing the client ID to `7ZGZldHQ`).
-Note that a vigilant user might at this point detect that she intended to use A-AS instead of H-AS.
-The attack now proceeds exactly as in Steps 3ff. of the attack description above.
+  * **Mix-Up With Interception**: This variant works only if the attacker can intercept and manipulate the first request/response pair from a user's browser to the client (in which the user selects a certain AS and is then redirected by the client to that AS), as in Attacker A2.
+This capability can, for example, be the result of a man-in-the-middle attack on the user's connection to the client.
+In the attack, the user starts the flow with H-AS.
+The attacker intercepts this request and changes the user's selection to A-AS.
+The rest of the attack proceeds as in Steps 2 and following above.
   * **Implicit Grant**: In the implicit grant, the attacker receives an access token instead of the code; the rest of the attack works as above.